kyranf/robotarmyfactorio/README.md

 Please see specific info about this mod's content [on the GitHub Wiki page](https://github.com/kyranf/robotarmyfactorio/wiki)

-The FactorioForums.com thread can be found here: [Forum link](https://forums.factorio.com/viewtopic.php?f=97&t=23543)
+The Factorio Forums thread can be found here: [Forum link](https://forums.factorio.com/viewtopic.php?f=97&t=23543)

+Mod portal link here: [Mod Portal](https://mods.factorio.com/mods/kyranzor/robotarmy)

 ## Donations
 If you are feeling generous or thankful for the work i've done, feel free to donate to me so I can bribe my wife with chocolate to help her put up with my late nights!
 Click the image below: